Being a fitness professional is rewarding, challenging, and fulfilling.

 If you are a newly certified personal trainer, or a fitness professional looking to diversify their offerings, a nutritional certification course can increase your industry value.

-In addition to providing varied income streams, professionals earn credibility through continuing to educate themselves.
+In addition to providing varied income streams, professionals earn credibility by continuing to educate themselves.
 With such a dynamic field as exercise nutrition, coaches need to keep their knowledge relevant.

 The program is also an excellent resource for anyone interested in nutritional science and furthering their expertise on dietary trends.
 Regardless of whether someone is a fitness professional, this will help anyone understand more about their own diet and implement better habits.